unovue/radix-vue/docs/content/guides/animation.md

 # Animation

 <Description>
-Animate Radix Primitives with CSS keyframes, JavaScript animation library of your choice or Native Vue Transition.
+Animate Radix Primitives with CSS keyframes, native Vue Transition or JavaScript animation library of your choice.
 </Description>

 Adding animation to Radix Primitives should feel similar to any other component, but there are some caveats noted here in regards to exiting animations with JS animation libraries.